henricook/FooBar/README.md

-# Vanilla Project for scala.js
+# Website for FooBar

-to generate javascript: `sbt fastOptJS`

-then open `index-dev.html` with your browser
+ Attempt to write a website to advertise my future scala training using scala.js, scalacss and other goodies.